bilg08/Jeopardy/README.md

 # Jeopardy game
 Your point will be increased if you choose a right answer.
+These questions are related to History.